 There is no substitute for quality content.
 Without superb content that’s relevant to your brand and audience, there is no link attraction.
 It would be like trying to attract paperclips to a stick with no magnet.
 The content is the magnet – without it, there’s no force to generate backlinks.
 In today’s world, quality content can mean a lot of things.
 In this context, quality means relevant, deep (both in substance and word count), and reader-centric.
 If a piece of content lacks in any of these areas, it won’t be a very effective magnet for links.

-Attraction contents are presented in formats like listicles, infographics, downloadable resources, slide presentations, surveys, and stats, or a combination of all these.
+Attraction contents are in formats like listicles, infographics, downloadable resources, slide presentations, surveys, stats, or a combination of these.

 What type of attraction content do you usually write?
-Have you tried a combination of a few types of attraction content?
+Have you tried a combination of attraction content?

 Those quotes definitely helped me get a better sense of things that can work as attraction content… I need to figure out how to use what I write into content that attracts now..
 Your posts are definitely inspiring me to focus on my blog in a whole new way

 Glad it was of help, Vidya.
 Will look forward to any improvement you’ll make.

 Very interesting post.
 I really never gave attraction content a thought.
 But now thinking of it, I would say Lia is my attraction content.